ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/periodic-export.markdown

 ## Remarks

 Amazon AWS and Azure Storage related properties in the `PeriodicExportSetup` document **exclude** each other.
-Server will always upload export to one location, and the location will be picked in the following order: `GlacierVaultName`, `S3BucketName`, `AzureStorageContainer`.
+Server will always upload export to **only** one location, and the location will be picked in the following order: `GlacierVaultName`, `S3BucketName`, `AzureStorageContainer`.